 As a self-employed business owner, you must pay self-employment taxes on net business income over $400 per year.
 We’ll cover how self-employment taxes are calculated, how and when to pay the taxes, and the accompanying tax forms that you have to submit to the IRS.
 Self-employed individuals have more tax responsibilities, but understanding the rules can put you ahead of the game and save you money.

 Virtually everyone who earns income in the United States must pay social security and medicare taxes.
 If you’re an employee, then your employer will withhold these taxes as payroll taxes from every paycheck.
-The employer will also pay their own portion of social security and medicare taxes.
+Your employer will also pay a portion of Social Security and medicare taxes, sharing the tax liability with you.
 For employers and employees, these taxes are called FICA taxes after the Federal Insurance Contribution Act.

 Independent contractors, freelancers, consultants, sole proprietors, partners in a partnership, and members of limited liability companies that are taxed as disregarded entities must pay self-employment taxes.
 Partners in a partnership and members of a multi-member LLC must pay self-employment taxes on their respective share of the business’s income.
 In most cases, corporate shareholders who actively work for the corporation are considered employees subject to FICA tax withholding.

-There is an additional 0.9% medicare surtax on annual self-employment earnings applies over $200,000 for single tax filers ($250,000 for married filing jointly, and $125,000 for married filing separately).
-Assuming you’re single filing jointly in the example above, the $20,000 above the $200,000 threshold would be subject to the medicare surtax.
+There is an additional 0.9% Medicare surtax on annual self-employment earnings applies over $200,000 for single tax filers ($250,000 for married filing jointly, and $125,000 for married filing separately).
+Assuming you’re single filing jointly in the example above, the $20,000 above the $200,000 threshold would be subject to the Medicare surtax.
 That brings the medicare surtax to $180.
-Add everything up, and your total self-employment tax bill would be $23,039.60.
+Add everything up, and your total self-employment tax bill would be $23,674.80.
 That’s a lot of money, but thankfully, as we’ll explain more below, half of your tax responsibility can be deducted as a business expense.

 Photo credit: IRS.gov